Loss of OED2

 3. Implication for searches

 The post-2010 form of the Dictionary on OED Online does not enable searches which distinguish between revised and unrevised entries.
 So the impressive new search facilities – notably those flagged up on the front page of the website, called ‘Timelines’ and ‘Sources’ – deliver results that are at best confusing and at worst misleading.
-For fuller discussion of these two resources see next page on OED Online’s search tools.
+For fuller discussion of these two resources see next page on Search tools and links.

 Last updated on